MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-tenant-administration.md

 You should have a process to regularly audit workspaces.
 Here are some actions to identify when you audit workspaces by using the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data).

 - **The _Create workspaces_ tenant setting has changed:** Look for changed tenant setting values in the activity log by using the _UpdatedAdminFeatureSwitch_ activity.
 The item name will be _CreateAppWorkspaces_.
 - **A Fabric administrator has obtained access to a user's personal workspace:** Look for the _AddAdminPersonalWorkspaceAccess_ activity.
 The workspace name will be in the format of _PersonalWorkspace-NameOfUser_.
-No activity is logged when the system automatically revokes access after 24 hours.
+No activity is logged when the system automatically revokes access, which happens after 24 hours.
 - **A new workspace has been created:** Look for the _CreateFolder_ activity.
 - **An existing workspace has changed:** Look for the _UpdateFolder_ activity.
 - **Access for a workspace has changed:** Look for the _UpdateWorkspaceAccess_ activity or the _UpdateFolderAccess_ activity.